erasmo-dominguez-stuff/repol/docs/adr-initial-architecture.md

 ## Consequences

 * **Pros:**
-  * **Technology Agnostic:** Core logic is insulated from specific tools; components can be swapped with minimal impact.
+  * **Technology Agnostic:** Core logic is insulated from specific tools; components can be swapped with minimal impact due to strict layer separation.
   * **Highly Scalable:** Asynchronous processing prevents bottlenecks during high loads or slow external API responses.
-  * **Extensible Context:** Easily handles complex policies like Release Gates by plugging new data sources into the Context Provider.
+  * **Extensible Context:** Easily handles complex policies like Release Gates by plugging new data sources into the Context Provider within the Decision Core.
-  * **Robust Auditing:** The Event Store and Correlation Engine provide a single source of truth for compliance reporting and historical event lineage.
+  * **Robust Auditing:** The Observability Layer provides a single source of truth for compliance reporting and historical event lineage without impacting transactional performance.
-  * **Cost-Effective (Azure):** Utilizing a fully Serverless stack (Functions, Container Apps) scales to zero and eliminates the overhead of managing underlying infrastructure like Kubernetes.
+  * **Cost-Effective (Azure):** Utilizing a fully Serverless stack scales to zero and eliminates the overhead of managing underlying infrastructure.
 * **Cons:**
-  * **Increased Architecture Complexity:** Requires deploying and maintaining multiple components (Broker, Streaming Hub, Orchestrator) compared to a simple synchronous API.
+  * **Increased Architecture Complexity:** Requires deploying and maintaining multiple components across layers compared to a simple synchronous API.
   * **Tracing Difficulty:** Troubleshooting requires robust distributed tracing (e.g., correlation IDs) as requests flow asynchronously through queues.
   * **Eventual Consistency:** External platform updates (like GitHub checks) are not strictly synchronous with the initial webhook trigger.